enessinanparildi/LLM-Medical-Form-Automation-Pipeline/README.md

 ### What's Out of Scope (For Now)

 - **OCR for scanned documents**: Based on experiments (`ocr_experiment.py`), OCR quality didn't justify the complexity.
 Modern fillable PDFs provide structured fields that are easier to work with.
 - It seems tedious to install the libraries required to run layoutparser OCR code on a Windows environment.
 I tried to use Colab, but it kept getting disconneting and losing the environment with the necessary packages.
+The packages takes long to install.
 - **Handwritten notes**: Current pipeline assumes typed/digital source documents
 - **Multi-page complex forms**: Focused on single-page proof of concept